Donate Now

 PPG

-Vascular Contributions to Dementia and Genetic Risk Factors (PPG) [Includes PPG, PPG-AA, PPG-II]
+Vascular Contributions to Dementia and Genetic Risk Factors (PPG)

-This program aims to address the critical need for research into age-related diseases causing dementia, particularly Alzheimer’s disease (AD), the leading cause of cognitive decline in older adults, affecting over 5 million Americans.
-It focuses on investigating vascular contributions to dementia and AD by testing the neurovascular hypothesis, which proposes that cerebrovascular dysfunction is a key factor in cognitive decline.
-Using advanced molecular and imaging techniques, the researchers will conduct parallel studies in humans and animal models, advancing understanding and identifying potential therapeutic targets for dementia and AD treatment.
+Vascular Contributions to Dementia and Genetic Risk Factors (PPG) This program aims to address the critical need for research into age-related diseases that cause dementia, particularly Alzheimer’s disease.
+Alzheimer's disease is the leading cause of cognitive decline in older adults, affecting over five million Americans.
+The program focuses on investigating vascular contributions to dementia and AD by testing the neurovascular hypothesis, which proposes that cerebrovascular dysfunction is a key factor in cognitive decline.
+Using advanced molecular and imaging techniques, the researchers will conduct parallel studies in human and animal models, advancing understanding and identifying potential therapeutic targets for dementia and AD treatment.

 Read more about joining the PPG study here: English | Spanish